 Now briefly about our long-term plans

-We’ve decided to release all-new Everhour later this year.
-No panic please 🙂 It will be a completely separate code-base and won’t affect you guys unless you agree to migrate.
+We’ve decided to release the all-new Everhour later this year.
+No panic, please 🙂 It will be a completely separate code base and won’t affect you guys unless you agree to migrate.

-We will gradually release new Everhour for Asana, for Trello, for Basecamp etc. Priorities are based on our user base and partnership agreements.
+We will gradually release new Everhour for best-in-class Asana, Basecamp, and Trello time tracking.
+Priorities are based on our user base and partnership agreements.

-We want Everhour to provide best, almost native time tracking experience for people who already use such great tools as Asana, Trello, Github, Basecamp.
-And we spent huge amount of time working on usability.
+We want Everhour to provide the best, almost native time tracking experience for people who already use such great tools as Asana, Trello, Github, and Basecamp.
+And we spent a huge amount of time working on usability.

-It also means that we are going to deprecate many habitual features such as single-line time input, calendar etc. All time tracking will happen only inside 3d party tools handled by our browser extension and only per task.
+It also means that we will deprecate many customary features such as single-line time input, calendar, etc. All time tracking will happen only inside 3d party tools handled by our browser extension and only per task.
 Going forward, we will have an API and ask our partners to integrate with us on the web and mobile.

 So, our key goals are:

 - Fully automated sync.
-No need to create same projects, invite same members on Everhour side.
+No need to create the same projects, and invite the same members on the Everhour side.
 The entire structure will be defined by integration;

 - No more @mentions;